2022 East High School shooting: Victims

 The victim killed was Jose David Lopez, a 15-year-old non-student of the school.
 He was a student of another Des Moines high school who was visiting the campus.
 Police say he was the intended target of the shooting, with the two female victims not intended targets, aged 16 and 18.
 The two female victims were both shot in the head and critically injured, and were students at the school.
-In a late March 2022 article by 12NewsNow, an 18-year-old victim (Kemery Ortega) hit in the head with a bullet was making a recovery, and was planning on leaving the hospital soon.
+In a late March 2022 article by 12NewsNow, the 18-year-old victim (Kemery Ortega) hit in the head with a bullet was making a recovery, and was planning on leaving the hospital soon.
 She however still may have fragments or much of the bullet still lodged in her skull.
 The other girl wounded was also still critically injured as of late March but was on the mend.

 Aftermath

 U.S. President Joe Biden released a statement regarding the shooting and the greater violence issue in American society.